Reactive Stains: Fumed Oak

 The Old Village Design Studio™ has developed a process that brings the luxurious look of fumed oak to your home without the use of ammonia or toxic chemicals.

 Fuming oak is a reactive stain process developed during the 19th century to give oak and some other high tannin woods an aged look by causing the tannins in wood to darken after exposure to ammonia.
-The Old Village Design Studio™ has developed a process to achieve similar results on a larger scale, in your home, and without the dangers of using ammonia or other toxic chemicals.
+The

 The process of fuming oak was developed in the mid 19th century and was popularized by Gustav Stickley and other furniture makers in the American Craftsman period.
 The process was supposedly discovered by observing that the beams in stables became darkened when exposed to horse urine, which contains ammonia.
 Woodworkers then developed the process, still used today, of exposing the unfinished wood to ammonia vapors in an enclosed space.
 This is a fairly easy process for small pieces of furniture or multiple pieces on an industrial scale, but it is impractical and dangerous when working on flooring or on other woodwork in a home.